EcjTn/URLShort/README.md

 # 🔗 Custom URL Shortener (mvp)

-A simple and secure URL shortener service that lets users create their own custom short links (if the name is available), view leaderboards of the most-clicked links, and enjoy a smooth frontend experience.
+A simple URL shortener service made in ExpressJS that lets users create their own custom short links (if the name is available), view leaderboards of the most-clicked links, and enjoy a smooth frontend experience.

 This project is built with a **backend-first mindset**—the frontend was *heavily assisted by AI (~80%)* while I focused on building backend.